dotnet/arcade/Documentation/AzureDevOps/TestReportingQueries.md

-let started = 7d;                    // Timespan value to find test results after. let definition = "aspnetcore-ci";    // Optional: The name of the build definition, leave as empty string for all build definitions. let reason = "BatchedCI";            // Optional: The Azure DevOps build reason value (e.g. PullRequest, BatchedCI, et cetera) let targetBranch = "main";           // Optional: The name of the target branch the test is ran against. let name = "";                       // Optional: The name of the test let jobName = "";                    // Optional: The name of the job let message = "AggregateException";  // Optional: Error message to search for
+let started = 7d;                    // Timespan value to find test results after. let definition = "aspnetcore-ci";    // Optional: The name of the build definition, leave as empty string for all build definitions. let reason = "BatchedCI";            // Optional: The Azure DevOps build reason value (e.g. PullRequest, BatchedCI, et cetera) let targetBranch = "main";           // Optional: The name of the target branch the test ran against. let name = "";                       // Optional: The name of the test let jobName = "";                    // Optional: The name of the job let message = "AggregateException";  // Optional: Error message to search for